Azure/azure-sdk-for-js/sdk/openai/openai/samples/cookbook/bringYourOwnData/README.md

 + If so, the program deletes the existing index.
 + Creates a new `hotels-quickstart` index from the structure in **hotels_quickstart_index.json**.
 + Adds the data from **hotels.json** to the `hotels-quickstart` index.
-+ Executes a few basic queries against the search index.
++ Sends a question to Chat GPT regarding the loaded search data.

 ## Next steps